sunsetsonwheels/updater.py/README.md

 **Important notice**

-- Releases moving forward from 2.x.x will deprecate config.py in favour of config.yml (YAML).
+- Releases moving forward from 2.x.x will deprecate config.py in favour of `config.ym`l (YAML).
 Current `config.py` files will be converted to `config.yml` upon first update operation initiated from another app, but... if you are on Windows, see the **Some limitations as of now** section at the bottom.

 **Dependencies**